Design Thinking & Social Innovation

 We got confused.
 We somehow forgot the very nature and the meaning of running a business, which is providing a product or a service to a user in need for it.

-Is not capitalism what is wrong, but its implementation.
+It is not capitalism that is wrong, but its implementation.

 When revenue generation, and not serving customers' needs becomes the prime goal of businesses, society struggles and communities suffer.

 But there is hope.
-The most attractive business opportunities that are emerging globally have a double or even a triple bottom line.
-Businesses are slowing understanding that impact is an important aspect of their doing.
+The most attractive business opportunities emerging globally have a double or even triple bottom line.
+Businesses are gradually realising that impact is a crucial aspect of their work.

 For its very nature, design reminds business the importance of considering the final user not as an isolated unit, but as part of an ecosystem.
 If the ecosystem suffers, the user does it too.